electron/electron/docs/api/browser-window.md

 ### BrowserWindow.destroy()

-Force closing the window, the `unload` and `beforeunload` event won't be emitted for the renderer process (web page), and `close` event would also not be emitted for this window, but it would guarantee the `closed` event to be emitted.
+Force closing the window, the `unload` and `beforeunload` event won't be emitted for the web page, and `close` event would also not be emitted for this window, but it would guarantee the `closed` event to be emitted.

 You should only use this method when the renderer process (web page) has crashed.